-If the property is liened by a mortgage, most loan documents prohibit transfer of property without the lender’s consent.
-If there is a mortgage on the property and the property is conveyed without the lender’s consent, the owner may be in default under the loan permitting the lender to immediately demand full repayment of the loan.
+When a property is liened by a mortgage, most loan documents will prohibit transfer of property without the lender’s consent.
+If the property is conveyed without the lender’s consent, the owner may be in default under the loan permitting the lender to immediately demand full repayment of the loan.

-If an owner is transferring the property to avoid collection of an outstanding debt by a creditor, such a transfer may be fraudulent and subject the owner to severe penalties.
+Transfer of property to avoid collection of an outstanding debt by a creditor, may be fraudulent and subject the owner to severe penalties.

 Transfer of the property may eliminate or reduce the right to a real estate tax reduction under the New Jersey homestead benefit program and tax reductions/exemptions for senior citizens, veterans, disabled persons and surviving spouses.